Imagining the Unseen: Generative Location Modeling for Object Placement: Experiments

 \subsection{Datasets and architecture}

-\textbf{PIPE Dataset.} The PIPE dataset~\citep{pbi} was created by removing objects from object detection datasets~\citep{coco,openimages,lvis} by inpainting.
+\paragraph{PIPE Dataset.} The PIPE dataset~\citep{pbi} was created by removing objects from object detection datasets~\citep{coco,openimages,lvis} by inpainting.
 This process results in pairs of images, one including the object and the other without it.
 To train our location model we need positive bounding box locations, that we derive for the missing object by thresholding the pixel-wise difference between the two images.
-An example is reported in \Figref{fig:datasets} (left).
+An example is reported in \Cref{fig:datasets} (top).
 While the dataset offers a large number of 888,000 samples, many images contain inpainting artifacts, potentially introducing noise in the bounding box extraction process.

-\textbf{OPA Dataset.} The OPA dataset~\citep{opa} was created by asking human annotators to judge the plausibility of object placement locations for a subset of COCO images~\citep{coco}.
-This dataset includes on average 41.5 annotations per image, and can be used to encourage diversity in location model predictions (see \Figref{fig:datasets} right for an example).
+\paragraph{OPA Dataset.} The OPA dataset~\citep{opa} was created by asking human annotators to judge the plausibility of object placement locations for a subset of COCO images~\citep{coco}.
+This dataset includes on average 41.5 annotations per image, and can be used to encourage diversity in location model predictions (see \Cref{fig:datasets} (bottom) for an example).
 The train set includes 1022 images, and the test set include 130 images.
 As OPA provides negative labels, we also use OPA as the preference dataset for DPO training.
-Note that instruction-tuned editing models cannot leverage this location dataset, as they require fully rendered images for training.

-\textbf{Implementation details.} We use a small GPT-2~\citep{gpt2} architecture as our autoregressive location model.
+\paragraph{Implementation details.} We use a small GPT-2~\citep{gpt2} architecture as our autoregressive location model.
 For tokenizing the image and the object class, we use a ViT~\citep{vit} model pre-trained on ImageNet-21K~\citep{imagenet21k} as our image encoder and the CLIP text encoder~\citep{clip} as our object class encoder.
-We pre-train on PIPE for 30K iterations and finetune on OPA for 3K iterations.
+We pre-train on PIPE for 30K iterations and fin-etune on OPA for 3K iterations.
 For batch size 64, the model can be trained on a single Nvidia V100 GPU.
 We quantize each box coordinate into one of 512 bins (\ie, one bin per pixel).
 For DPO training, we train using the OPA dataset for 4K iterations.
 Please refer to \Secref{sec:appx-archi} of the Appendix for further details.